Your organization must have the following to use the functionality described in this article:

 Workfront Goals does not record progress on a drafted goal.

-You cannot check in on a drafted goal.
+You cannot update the progress of a drafted goal.

 You cannot close or deactivate drafted goals because they lack progress information.